Connoroni/refresher-guides/week08/README.md

     }
     ```
     - The `params` prop is a promise which is why we need to await it and make the component function asynchronous
+      - We can get specific values in one line if we wrap it in brackets like `const id = (await params).id`
     - Awaiting params returns an object with each of the params as properties with names matching what we put in square brackets in the directory name so in this case it's just id
       - Most of the time we'll only have one param so only one property in the object but in cases with nested dynamic routes we would have multiple params
 - Next.js comes with many components we can import and one of the most common is `<Link>`